Coolest Pirate Birthday Ideas

-Here's Ryan's Pirate Party (5th Birthday)!
+Here’s Ryan’s Pirate Birthday Party (5 years old )!
 Let me first say, I got a great deal of my ideas from this website.
 Thanks!

 The third pirate party game that I attempted was ” Musical Islands ” which was played like musical chairs but instead, I used brown felt pieces cut out in the shape of islands and placed them in a circle on top of a blue blanket (representing water).
 The loser of each round was to walk the plank.

 Walk the Plank